Migrated 50000 lines of Polymer to Lit

 But I think it is still worthy.
 After that, it was so much easier to debug.

-Implicit Data Change
+Handle Implicit Data Change

 I mentioned the lifecycle methods were hidden in different mixin files, so did the statements and functions for changing UI state and composing the request payload!